 [Section 448 amended by No. 14 of 1996 s.
 4.]

-449. Local government may establish pounds, appoint poundkeepers and rangers
+449. Pounds, establishing; poundkeepers and rangers, appointing

 A local government may establish and maintain one or more public pounds, and may appoint fit and proper persons to be keepers of those pounds and may appoint a ranger or rangers.